The delivery of this event has been changed. The morning session will now be delivered via Zoom and the afternoon session has been postponed.

 - Belly casting workshop

-Libraries After Dark - Forever for the Peoples of the Kulin Nations (7.30pm - 9pm)
+Libraries After Dark - Forever for the Peoples of the Kulin Nations (7.30pm - 9pm) (The evening session has been postponed)

 A special evening event where you can hear directly from cultural Leaders and Elders of the Kulin Nations on what sustainability looks like for Greater Dandenong’s First Peoples.